Breakout 2000: Development

 Breakout 2000 was the first Atari Jaguar project by MP Games, an Indiana-based developer initially established in 1991 under the name MP Graphics Systems.
 The company had previously worked on productivity software for PC like DynaCaDD for Ditek International as well as WalZ, a Breakout-style game for Atari ST based on Arkanoid (1986).
 It is part of Atari Corporation's 2000 series of arcade game revivals, a strategy initiated by producer John Skruch after the release of Tempest 2000.
 Mario Perdue, who previously worked on WalZ and projects for the ST and Atari TT030 computers, acted as lead programmer with Richard Degler providing additional programming.
 Gary T. Degler was responsible for the artwork and cover illustration, while the soundtrack was scored by Mario's son Douglas Perdue.

 Mario originally programmed a Windows 3.1x version of WalZ, which was never released due to its similarity with Breakout and fear of lawsuit from Atari.
-He had health issues in the early 1990s but later recovered and approached Atari staffer J. Patton, who recommended Mario to work with the Jaguar hardware and loaned him a development kit for the system.
+He had health issues in the early 1990s but later recovered and approached Atari staffer Jay Patton, who recommended Mario to work with the Jaguar hardware and loaned him a development kit for the system.
 Mario submitted a copy of a 3D Breakout-style game for Windows called WalZ 3D to people within Atari, who liked the concept and asked Mario if he would be interested in completing the game as Breakout 2000, to which he agreed.
 The project was funded by Atari as a work-for-hire, and Mario was given complete freedom during development, with Patton and other Atari staffers such as Bill Rehbock and Mike Fulton contributing with possible ideas for implementation in the final version, such as the ball moving from one playfield to another.

 Mario tried to make the classic mode as close to the original game as possible, while also focusing on making the 2000 mode playable with the Jaguar's controller but found it difficult.
 Mario stated that there were plans to include support for rotary controls, but were scrapped due to lack of them on the console.
 The game was completed in March 1996, before Atari suspended all new Jaguar releases and closed to merge with JTS, however Telegames president Terry Grantham contacted Mario and wanted to release it but lacked documentation.
 Mario agreed putting together a manual for Grantham in exchange for copies of the game, but forgot to credit Douglas for the music.
 Mario said he wished he could have made better decisions early in the design to make the gameplay smoother, but expressed his satisfaction with Breakout 2000 and has since considered it one of the most enjoyable experiences of his career.